splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

     - `condition` - section define conditions to much profile
         - `type` - key of `condition` section which defines type of condition.
 Allowed value `base` and `field`.
             - `base` type of condition will be executed when `SmartProfile` in inventory is set to true.
-            - `walk` such profile will be executed instead of full walk
             - `field` type of condition will be executed if match `pattern` for defined `field`.
 Supported fields:
                 -  "SNMPv2-MIB.sysDescr"
                 -  "SNMPv2-MIB.sysObjectID"